msaadegh/harden-nginx/README.md

 Based on the CIS benchmark, I have prepared a fully hardened Nginx web server.
 You can download the deb file and install it on ubuntu.
 I have included a docker file for those who want a docker image.
 All the configurations are included in this repo.
 You can copy and paste them into your configuration, but installing using a deb file does all the work, including permissions.

+**Also you can install the Nginx from source using "install" script.**

 *Notes*
 * Nginx version: 1.20.2
 * I have assumed SSL certificates will be offloaded on Firewall UTMs.